 Ross Moat

-Chief Commercial Officer
+Chief Corporate & Commercial Officer

-Ross joined the Kiniksa team in 2019 and brings over 18 years’ experience in biopharmaceuticals, having led sales, marketing, commercial operations, market access and diagnostic functions within orphan and ultra-orphan disease fields.
+Ross joined the Kiniksa team in 2019 and brings over 22 years of experience in biopharmaceuticals, having led sales, marketing, commercial operations, market access and diagnostic functions within orphan and ultra-orphan disease fields.
 Prior to joining Kiniksa, Ross played a lead role towards the successful commercialization efforts for innovative gene therapies at Novartis Gene Therapies and Spark Therapeutics.
 Additionally, Ross served as the metabolic franchise commercial head at Alexion following the acquisition of Synageva.
 At Synageva, he was General Manager, UK & Ireland.
 Ross received his first-class BA (Honors) degree in Business Management from Middlesex University Business School in London.

 Mark Ragosa